treeverse/lakeFS/docs/reference/commands.md

 #### Options

 ```
   -h, --help        help for ls
+      --recursive   list all objects under the specified prefix
 ```